s4m520/Face-and-Object-Detection/README.md

 <a name="required-downloads"></a>
 ## 📁 Required Downloads
-No manual downloads are required.
+No additional downloads are required.
 The Haar Cascade classifier is included in OpenCV by default, and the YOLO11n model weights (`yolo11n.pt`) will be automatically downloaded by Ultralytics the first time you run the script.

 ### File Structure